We all want to have firm and youthful skin that lasts a lifetime.

 Vitamin B9 (or Folic Acid)

-Vitamin B9, also referred to as folate, is an essential vitamin that supports dozens of different processes, including the development of healthy cells.
+Vitamin B9, also referred to as folate, is an essential skin vitamin that supports dozens of different processes, including the development of healthy cells.

 When looking for vitamin B9, you’ll likely find folic acid as an alternative.